-ACS Award For Encouraging Disadvantaged Students Into Careers In The Chemical Sciences
+ACS Award for Encouraging Disadvantaged Students Into Careers In The Chemical Sciences

-Lichter was part of the chemistry department at the City University of New York, Hunter College, until 1983, when he became regional director of grants at Research Corporation.
-As vice provost for research and graduate studies at the State University of New York, Stony Brook, from 1986 to 1989, he established the Turner Fellows Program for underrepresented graduate students.
-Lichter is now principal of Merrimack Consultants, where he provides consulting services to educational, philanthropic, and nonprofit organizations such as the National Science Foundation and ACS.
+Some of the awardee’s other honors include his 2007 election as an American Association for the Advancement of Science fellow, a 2000 National Science Foundation Presidential Early Career Award for Scientists & Engineers, and a Research Corporation Innovation Award in 1999.

-One of the few men honored as a fellow of the Association for Women in Science, Lichter is also a fellow of the American Association for the Advancement of Science and former secretary and chair of the chemistry section.
-Lichter is actively involved in ACS and is one of its inaugural fellows.
-He has also been involved with the NSF Committee on Equal Opportunities in Science & Engineering, the Council on Undergraduate Research, and numerous national panels and advisory boards.
+As Morales-Martínez says succinctly, “This is a dedicated professor who is doing his part to change the face of chemistry.”

-Lichter will present the award address at a presidential event at the fall ACS national meeting in Boston.
+Colón will present the award address before the ACS Division of Biological Chemistry.

 Join the conversation